Spaces that can be ordered effectively: virtually free groups and hyperbolicity: Preliminaries and basic properties

-\begin{lemma} [Snakes, Order Breakpoint and quasi-isometries] \begin{enumerate} \item Let $k$ be a number, let $N$ be an uniformly discrete space with $\OR_N(k) = k$ and let $\alpha$ be a quasi-isometric imbedding of $N$ to a metric space $M$.
-Then $\OR_M(k) = k$. \item In particular, if $N$ and $M$ are quasi-isometric uniformly discrete metric spaces of cardinality $>1$, then $\mins(N) = \mins(M)$ \end{enumerate} \end{lemma}
+\begin{lemma} [Snakes, Order Breakpoint and quasi-isometries] \begin{enumerate} \item Let an integer $k$ be $\ge 2$, let $N$ be a uniformly discrete space with $\OR_N(k) = k$ and let $\alpha$ be a quasi-isometric embedding of $N$ to a metric space $M$.
+Then $\OR_M(k) = k$. \item In particular, if $N$ and $M$ are quasi-isometric uniformly discrete metric spaces, then $\mins(N) = \mins(M)$. \end{enumerate} \end{lemma}